Washington's Pet Insurance Industry

 Rasmussen reports today that the president’s speech last week produced a dead-cat bounce in favor of the administration’s health reform plans, i.e. a small gain that has now evaporated:

-Following President Obama’s speech ...
+Following President Obama’s speech to Congress last ...

 Health-Care Reform by Committee.
 All 53 of Them.